-The flowers of the starfish cactus may extend 14 inches across, depending on the particular variety.
-The flowers are five-pointed and flesh-colored, although some have a grayish or yellowish cast and others have a rosy glow.
+The flowers of the starfish cactus may extend 14 inches across, depending on the particular species.
+The flowers are five-pointed and flesh-colored, although some have a grayish or yellowish cast and others have a rosy or purplish glow.
 The larger species bear flowers at the base of the plant and smaller blooming species may have flowers scattered over the cactus.
 Each flower only lasts a few days but may die out and become replaced by another bloom.
 The petals have a grainy texture and pores that resemble skin.

 Starfish Cactus Bloom Time

-The blooming time of starfish cacti depends on where they are being raised, the amount of sun and water they receive, the fertility of the soil and the variety.
+The blooming time of starfish cacti depends on where they are being raised, the amount of sun and water they receive, the fertility of the soil and the species.
 On average, you can expect a baby plant to bloom in two years with just one or two flowers.
 When it is mature, the plant will bloom successively in July to September in North America.
 They flower in November through March in South Africa where they are native.
 Blooms are rare and rely on prime growing conditions.

 Pollination and Fruit